dominicbates/easy-image-process/README.md

 # easy-image-process

-For easy automatically ballancing and denoising images
+The repository contains a few simple functions for auto-scaling and denoising images (in `scaling.py` and `denoising.py`).
+The general usage will be to apply one of the two auto-scaling methods, and then apply one of the denoising methods on top of this.

 ## Installation

-No proper requirements, but requires installation of :
+No proper requirements, but requires installation of:
-- skimage
+- `skimage`
-- cv2 (opencv-python)
+- `cv2` (opencv-python)

-## Summary

-The repository contains a few simple functions for auto-scaling and denoising images (in `scaling.py` and `denoising.py`).
-The general usage will be to pick one of the two auto-scaling methods, and then apply one of the denoising methods on top
+`imageio` can also be used for each loading of images, although is not requred anywhere in the code

 ## scaling.py